jfversluis/learn-dotnet-maui/Code/README.md

 * [Snppts](https://snppts.dev)
 * [Marvelous .NET MAUI](https://github.com/RadekVyM/MarvelousMAUI): This project demonstrates how to develop tailored UI using .NET MAUI.
 However, Marvelous .NET MAUI is not just a demonstration, it is a **fully functional app**.

+## Real World Samples

+* [Ride Times](https://github.com/shinyorg/wonderland): A theme park app that provides wait times, maps, and other useful information for visitors.
+Built with .NET MAUI and Shiny.
+* [Heads Up Game](https://github.com/gonedotnet/headsup): Built on the [Gone .NET Show](https://gonedotnet.io) - AI powered [Heads Up](https://www.warnerbros.com/games-and-apps/heads) game clone built with .NET MAUI.
+Using all of the sensors, speech to text, and sensors to create a fun game experience.

 ## Extensions

 * [Official .NET MAUI VS Code Extension](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.dotnet-maui): with the official .NET MAUI VS Code extension you enable the development of .NET MAUI apps through VS Code.